25 My Little African

 ‘Can I Mam, please?
 Will you send it for me?’

 Touched by her eldest’s thoughtfulness, Mam agreed.
 Oh what a relief.
-Keeping quiet about my guilty motive, I took her praise with a selfless shrug, yet deep inside I was elated.
+Keeping quiet about my guilty motive, I took her praise with a selfless shrug, but deep inside I was elated.

 No comments: